dblanding/BLE-JS-OTOS-Omni-Car/readme.md

     * 5V from one of the boards supplies power to the Pico VSYS pin (39)
     * 3.3V (for the OTOS board) comes from the Pico 3V3 pin (37)

+## Teleop driving
+With **Field-Centric Control**, even a novice can drive the car so that it spins on its axis while driving in any direction.

 https://github.com/user-attachments/assets/ad237c95-bbda-4d98-8ddb-20915f91a6c0